olegzzz/bom-search-maven-plugin/README.md

 Typical use of the plugin would look as follows:
 ```
-$ mvn bom-search:search
+$ mvn com.github.olegzzz:bom-search-maven-plugin:search
 ```
-let's say a project has multiple dropwizard dependencies, then looking into the log one can decide whether to use suggested Boms:
+let's say a project has multiple dropwizard dependencies, then looking into the log one can pick suggested BOM file (`io.dropwizard:dropwizard-bom` in this case):
 ```
 [INFO] --- bom-search-maven-plugin:<version>:search (default-cli) @ <module> ---
 [INFO] Following BOMs found for module: [io.dropwizard:dropwizard-bom]